NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UKCoreImplementationGuideAssetsinDevelopment/Home/ProfilesandExtensions/ExtensionLibrary/Extension-UKCore-TypedPeriod.page.md

 <h3 id="guidance-TypedPeriod">Extension Specific Guidance</h3>
-There is a binding within this extension to a ValueSet: ValueSet-UKCore-PeriodType.
+There is a binding within this extension to a ValueSet: {{pagelink:ValueSet-UKCore-PeriodType}}.

 ---